 Ubiquitous distance learning, a necessary response to the pandemic, has ushered in a new era in higher education delivery.
 As schools transition from quickly assembled instruction arrangements to permanent, sustainable online and hybrid solutions, funds from the federal relief bills can help make digital transformation initiatives more achievable.

 Across three relief packages, $77 billion in Higher Education Emergency Relief (HEERF) aid was allocated to provide financial aid to students and higher education institutions to help with new expenses and revenue losses associated with the COVID-19 pandemic.
-These funds must be used by September 30, 2022.
-Time is ticking.
+Recently, the deadline for the HEERF performance period was extended to June 30, 2023.

 How you can use HEERF funds for technology in support of engaging distance learning and high-priority cybersecurity